 Students from outside EU/EEA must apply for a residence permit for studies from the Swedish Migration Board.
-You should apply for the residence permit using the online application as soon as possible after being admitted to KTH.
-The application process can take up to three months.
+You can read more about how to apply on their.
+Applications for a residence permit can under no circumstances be submitted after entering Sweden.

 The following documents are required:

-- A copy of a valid passport or ID-card
+- A copy of a valid passport

 - Proof that you can support yourself during your stay in Sweden.
-A minimum of SEK 7300 per month for the entire study period is required (further details )
+A minimum of SEK 8010 per month for the entire study period is required (further details )